midhunkalarikkal/FullDomain/Notes/DSA1.md

 ---------------------
 Used in stacks and queues.
 Used in undo functionality in applications (e.g., text editors).
-Used in implementing hash tables to handle collisions.
+Used for implementing hash tables to handle collisions.
 Used in adjacency lists for representing graphs.
 Used in memory management systems (e.g., malloc() and free() in C).

 `Doubly Linked List`
 ---------------------
-Used in implementing advanced data structures like deques.
+Used for implementing advanced data structures like dequeues.
 Used in navigation systems (e.g., forward and backward buttons).
-Used in implementing LRUs (Least Recently Used) in caching.
+Used for implementing LRUs (Least Recently Used) in caching.
 Used in undo/redo functionality with efficient traversal in both directions.
-Used in implementing adjacency lists for bidirectional graphs.
+Used for implementing adjacency lists for bidirectional graphs.

 `Stack`
 ---------